aberuwu/Diatomic-Series-x86-Assembly/README.md

 Pre-Requisits: Irvine.32 Library must be installed in order to run this program<br/>

-# Stern's Diatomic Series Defenition
+# Stern's Diatomic Series Definition
 Stern's Diatomic series is a sequence that arises within the Calkin Wilf tree in which vertices correspond one-to-one to the positive rational numbers.<br/>

 The Diatomic Series is defined as follows... <br/>